 - Ferries leave from pier 33.

 After catching a taxi to pier 33, we found ourselves munching on a breakfast burrito and waiting to board the 8.45 early bird tour to Alcatraz.
 Remember to bring a photo ID if you are collecting tickets at the entrance but I strongly advise you to print the tickets before arriving to save time and avoid queuing.

 Creative tip: Get the earliest Alcatraz Cruise to avoid the crowds.

 The boat to the island took around 15 minutes and I do recommend you to wear layers when getting any ferries around San Francisco as the high speeds can make the journey rather chilly.
 Once we arrived at Alcatraz Island we headed straight up the hill to the entrance; there was a welcome speaker introducing the history of the island but we decided to move on and head straight up to avoid the crowds and we are glad we did!

-Once we made it to entrance of the prison it took just a few minutes to get our audio tour headphones and head in.
+Once we made it to the entrance of the prison, it took just a few minutes to get our audio tour headphones and head in.
 The audio tour guides you around each cell and pathway of the prison, feeding you factual and fascinating information along with inmate stories and the life of the federal prison throughout the years.
-You learn about the different escape attempts along what life would have been like as an inmate.
+You learn about the different escape attempts along with what life would have been like as an inmate.

 Looking through the small windows of the prison, you can begin to understand how torturous the island must have been for its inmates; being able to see the developing city that is San Francisco but never being able to get near it.